rancher/docs/content/rancher/v2.x/en/project-admin/namespaces/_index.md

 ### Editing Namespace Resource Quotas

-If there is a [resource quota]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas) configured for a project, you can override the namespace default limit to provide a specific namespace with access to more (or less) project resources.
+You can always override the namespace default limit to provide a specific namespace with access to more (or less) project resources.

-1. From the **Global** view, open the cluster that contains the namespace for which you want to edit the resource quota.

-1. From the main menu, select **Projects/Namespaces**.

-1. Find the namespace for which you want to edit the resource quota.
-Select **Ellipsis (...) > Edit**.

-1. Edit the Resource Quota **Limits**.
-These limits determine the resources available to the namespace.
-The limits must be set within the configured project limits.

-    For more information about each **Resource Type**, see [Resource Quota Types]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/#resource-quota-types).
+For more information, see how to [edit namespace resource quotas]({{< baseurl >}}/rancher/v2.x/en/project-admin//resource-quotas/override-namespace-default/#editing-namespace-resource-quotas).

-    >**Note:**
-    >
-    >- If a resource quota is not configured for the project, these options will not be available.
-    >- If you enter limits that exceed the configured project limits, Rancher will not let you save your edits.

-**Result:** The namespace's default resource quota is overwritten with your override.